EmployTest Logo

 “I can do it or learn it” mentality

-Many applicants believe they have computer skills, but using Word to create a resume or turn in schoolwork doesn’t equal proficiency.
+Many applicants believe they are computer proficient, but using Word to create a resume or turn in schoolwork doesn’t equal proficiency.
 Identifying an Excel spreadsheet doesn’t mean the candidate has the ability to create one.
-For business, a lack of these basic skill sets can mean costly training, downtime and errors.
+For business, a lack of these proficient computer skills can mean costly training, downtime and errors.

-Smartphone users may not be proficient in computer skills, and many aren’t even able to use the QWERTY keyboard.
+Smartphone users may not be computer proficient, and many aren’t even able to use the QWERTY keyboard.
 Some data suggests hunt and peck (two finger) typists may be able to type quickly, but can spend half their time looking at the keyboard, rather than their screen.
 This can impact productivity as well as accuracy.

 Finding the computer literate

-For business, the challenge is to find users who are able to apply via their smartphone in a manner of minutes but who also created their own correctly formatted resume in Microsoft Word.
-To do so, pre-employment skills testing is the only solution.
+For business, the challenge is to find users who are able to apply via their smartphone in a manner of minutes but who are also resume proficient in Microsoft office.
+To do so, computer proficient test is the only solution.
 Pre-employment assessments enable business to weed out the Instagram pros and hone in on the experts.

 Why is this important?